 - Picky dogs might do best with canned food or home-cooked diets.

 - Overweight dogs or those with health conditions may benefit from special veterinary diets or home-cooked diets.

-Choosing Commercial Diets: To compare foods and determine which is best for your dog, visit DogFoodAdvisor.com.
-When in doubt, ask your vet for advice.
-Remember that opinions may vary greatly.
+Choosing Commercial Diets: To compare foods and determine which is best for your dog, talk to your veterinarian first.
+Ask for input from dog professionals and even other dog owners.
+Do your own research on sites like DogFoodAdvisor.com.
+When in doubt, ask your vet for a referral to a veterinary nutritionist.
+Remember that opinions on canine nutrition tend to vary greatly.

 How Much Food Should I Feed My Dog?